Sirithang/UnityMarkdeepViewer/README.md

 # UnityMarkdeepViewer

+# DEPRECATED

+This was using the old Webview in the Unity editor which was removed in more recent version, so this won't work in more recent Unity version.
+Keeping this here as reference.

+For more recent version of the editor, see this repository https://github.com/UnityGuillaume/MarkdownRenderer that is using the new UIToolkit used by the Untiy Editor to parse and render markdown directly in the Unity Editor UI.

+## Readme

 **WIP : This is a bit hacky and prototypy**

 Editor scripts allowing to display Markdown, Markdeep and HMTL directly inside the Unity Editor